Basic concepts#

 d_0 d_1 d_2 d_3 d_4

-The above discussion presents top-to-bottom construction of the MPS.
+The above discussion presents the top-to-bottom construction of the MPS.
 However, one can also treat MPS as an ansatz, that provides a good approximation of weakly entangled states.
-The paradigmatic example is energy minimization to find the best approximation of the ground state of a system.
+The paradigmatic example is energy minimization finding the best approximation of the ground state of a system.
 The MPS ansatz with fixed virtual dimensions defines the manifold of states we can reach.
 Virtual bond dimension controls the quality of the approximation, where the exact representation is recovered for \(D_{j,j+1}\rightarrow\infty\).

 Matrix product operator (MPO)#